rackerlabs/rackspace-how-to/content/general/overview-role-based-access-control-rbac.md

 #### Multiple-product roles

-Multiple-product roles grant access to the resources relating to multiple products.
+Multiple-product roles grant access to resources associated with multiple products.

 RBAC has the following multiple-product roles:

 -   **Full access** - The full access role has permissions to create, read, update, and delete resources within multiple designated products.
-These permissions apply to products that are RBAC-enabled.

--   **Read-only access** - The read-only access role has permissions to view given resources within multiple designated products.
+-   **Read-only access** - The read-only access role has permissions to view resources within multiple designated products.

 These permissions apply to products that are RBAC-enabled.

 **Note**: Users with full access and read-only access roles have automatic access to all new products that become RBAC-enabled, with the